Milice: Beginnings

 The Resistance targeted individual miliciens for assassination, often in public areas such as cafés and streets.
-On 24 April 1943 they shot and killed Paul de Gassovski, a milicien in Marseilles.
+On 24 April 1943 they shot and killed Paul de Gassovski, a milicien in Marseille.
 By late November, Combat reported that 25 miliciens had been killed and 27 wounded in Resistance attacks.

 Reprisals

 The most prominent person killed by the Resistance was Philippe Henriot, the Vichy regime's Minister of Information and Propaganda, who was known as "the French Goebbels".
 He was killed in his apartment in the Ministry of Information on the rue Solferino in the predawn hours of 28 June 1944 by résistants dressed as miliciens.
 His wife, who was in the same room, was spared.
 The Milice retaliated for this by killing several well-known anti-Nazi politicians and intellectuals (such as Victor Basch) and prewar conservative leader Georges Mandel.

 The Milice initially operated in the former Zone libre of France under the control of the Vichy regime.
 In January 1944, the radicalized Milice moved into what had been the zone occupée of France (including Paris).
 They established their headquarters in the old Communist Party headquarters at 44 rue Le Peletier and at 61 rue Monceau.
 (The house was formerly owned by the Menier family, makers of France's best-known chocolates.)
 The Lycée Louis-Le-Grand was occupied as a barracks, and an officer candidate school was established in the Auteuil synagogue.